DigitalState/Platform/sdk/documentation/lab/index.md

         jwt_public_key: <b>/root/resource/jwt/lab/key.pub</b>      # The jwt public key path.
         jwt_key_pass_phrase: <b>~</b>                              # The jwt key password phrase.

-        data: <b>dev</b>                                           # The database data fixtures to load.
+        data: <b>dev</b>                                           # The database data fixtures to load (dev/test).
 ...
 </pre>

 **Note:** Ansible runs within the SDK container, meaning all file and folder path configurations are based on the SDK container filesystem and **not the local machine** filesystem.
 The SDK container mounts the ./resource directory from your local machine to /root/resource inside the container.
+Therefore, in the example above, the jwt path is **/root/resource/jwt/...** and not **/home/demo/sdk/resource/jwt/...**

 Finally, you will find the list of each microservices.